internetarchive/dweb-archive/docs/archive_architecture_ipfs.md

 * Kubernetes cluster with:
     * a server running
         * Nginx providing HTTPS and routing as required
-        * A gateway server (dweb.me & dweb.archive.org) running in Python with a consistent URL syntax.
+        * A gateway server (dweb.me & dweb.archive.org) running in Python
         * A IPFS instance running urlstore on same machine as above
         * A Torrent tracker and client
         * Other local servers will also be added to the same machine